ike-na/PDF-Vector-Query/README.md

 - **Query translation:** Translating the input question in order to improve the retrieval accuracy.
 This addresses the problem where distance-based similarity search between the query and the documents is affected by ambiguous user input, resulting in poor results.

-- **Data retrieval:** Learned how to efficiently pull relevant information from a dataset.
-This includes understanding search algorithms and how they impact the accuracy and speed of retrieving information.

-- **Integrating language models:** Gained skills in working with language models and understanding how to process and generate natural language responses.
-This involves knowing how to connect the model with user queries to provide meaningful outputs.
+- **Document embedding:** Converting documents into vector embeddings to represent their semantic content.
+This enables similarity searches by comparing vectors, allowing the retrieval of contextually related documents.

+- **Vector databases for LLMs:** Understanding the benefits of using vector databases for storing and querying large language model embeddings.
+Vector databases enhance retrieval efficiency and accuracy in similarity searches, making them particularly useful in handling high-dimensional data from LLMs.

+- **Integrating language models:** Gained experience implementing a local LLM as part of a Retrieval-Augmented Generation (RAG) application.

-- **Building APIs:** Enhanced my ability to create RESTful APIs with Flask, handling requests and responses for frontend-backend communication.
+- **Building APIs:** Improved proficiency in creating RESTful APIs with Flask for smooth frontend-backend communication.

-- **Frontend development:** Gained experience in building user interfaces using React and TypeScript.
-Component design, state management, and creating responsive layouts.
+- **Frontend development:** Built user interfaces in React and TypeScript, focusing on component design, state management, and responsive layouts.

 # Currently working on the Deployment!